-Individuals who select the 12-month option should examine their August check stubs to verify that they are being paid accordingly.
-(Employees may view their pay stub on the employee portal.
-An amount in the "Escrow" column indicates that an employee is on
+10-month staff who select the 12-month option should examine their August check stubs to verify that they are being paid accordingly.
+(Staff may view their pay stub on the employee portal.
+An amount in the "Escrow" column indicates that an employee is on a